truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 Follow the directions in [Managing Users]({{< relref "ManageLocalUsersScale.md" >}}) to create an admin user with all required settings.

 ### Creating an Administrator Account at First Log in
 If you selected the SCALE installation option **3.
-Configure using Web UI**, the sign-in splash screen shows two authentication methods.
+Configure using Web UI**, the sign-in screen shows two authentication methods.
 One allows you to log in as root or you can create the administration account.

 {{< trueimage src="/images/SCALE/Login/FirstTimeLoginInstallOpt3SCALE.png" alt="SCALE Login Set Up Authentication Method" id="SCALE Login Set Up Authentication Method" >}}